sindhueswaran/JoiningThreads/content/blog/team building workshop.md

 <br>
-Krishna, teacher and a beginner knitter, was hesitating to knit along with her colleagues who had some experience.
-Starting  with the basic cast on and  knit stitches; unraveling the yarn and starting over quite a few times wasn’t keeping her happy.
+Krishna, teacher and a beginner knitter, was hesitating to knit along with her colleagues who had some experience. <!--more-->  Starting  with the basic cast on and  knit stitches; unraveling the yarn and starting over quite a few times wasn’t keeping her happy.
 However, we persisted and continued with the same basic stitches.
 Close to the end, Krishna was at ease; had knit a few lines  and was extremely pleased with herself, motivating her to continue with her peers.
 Drawing similarities to children learning at their own pace, the teachers took their knitting home with the experience and perspective of being a learner.

 <br><br>